basecamp/kamal/README.md

 If you are using non-root user, you need to *bootstrap* your server manually, before using it with mrsk.
 Here is some bootstrap one-liners for popular VMs:

 * Amazon Linux 2: `sudo yum update -y; sudo yum install -y docker curl git; sudo usermod -a -G docker ec2-user; sudo chkconfig docker on; sudo service docker start`
-* Ubuntu: `sudo apt update; sudo apt upgrade -y; sudo apt install docker curl git; sudo usermod -a -G docker ubuntu`
+* Ubuntu: `sudo apt update; sudo apt upgrade -y; sudo apt install -y docker.io curl git; sudo usermod -a -G docker ubuntu`

 ### Using a proxy SSH host